algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 #### Comments

-Each function need a comment above explaining its behavior and how parameters are used.
+Each function needs a comment above explaining its behaviour and its parameters.
 Any weird or tricky algorithm has to be commented.
 Any variable declaration need a comment on the same line to quickly explain what it is.
 If it is too obvious, just write ```// explicit```.